-- 1.11 This SEA Screening Report dated May 2021 for the Kibworth Review Neighbourhood Plan does not take account of measures intended to avoid or reduce the harmful effects of the Plan.
-The harmful effects, if any, have been considered in the preparation of the Screening Report of May 2021 and the LPA believes they have been demonstrated to be nil or very minor to the natural and historic environment, Natura 2000 sites and Habitat Regulations. - 1.12 The vision and core objectives of the Pre-Submission Draft Neighbourhood Plan are based on the key issues raised by local people.
-They have been summarised and refined by the Advisory Committee to form the basis of the Neighbourhood Plan for Kibworth Review. - 1.13 The Neighbourhood Plan (pre-submission draft dated March 2021) has the following policies at its core:
+- 1.14 This SEA Screening Report dated May 2021 for the Kibworth Review Neighbourhood Plan does not take account of measures intended to avoid or reduce the harmful effects of the Plan.
+The harmful effects, if any, have been considered in the preparation of the Screening Report of May 2021 and the LPA believes they have been demonstrated to be nil or very minor to the natural and historic environment, Natura 2000 sites and Habitat Regulations. - 1.15 The vision and core objectives of the Pre-Submission Draft Neighbourhood Plan are based on the key issues raised by local people.
+They have been summarised and refined by the Advisory Committee to form the basis of the Neighbourhood Plan for Kibworth Review. - 1.16 The Neighbourhood Plan Review (submission draft dated Jan 2022) has the following policies at its core:

-POLICY SD1: LIMITS TO DEVELOPMENT Development shall be located within the Limits to Development as defined in Figure 2 unless there are special circumstances to justify its location in the countryside outside the Limits of Development.
+POLICY SD1: LIMITS TO DEVELOPMENT Development shall be located within the Limits to Development as defined in Figure 2 unless there are special circumstances to justify its location in the countryside outside the Limits of Development, as defined by the Harborough Local Plan and the NPPF.

-POLICY CSA1: PRE-SCHOOL PROVISION An increase in the number of preschool places in appropriate quality accommodation which would meet the government target of 30 hours per child per week is supported, subject to the accommodation: being safely accessible by pedestrians including outdoor spaces for children to play, learn and develop.
+POLICY CSA1: PRE-SCHOOL PROVISION An increase in the number of pre-school places in appropriate quality accommodation which would meet the government target of 30 hours per child per week is supported, subject to the accommodation: being safely accessible by pedestrians including outdoor spaces for children to play, learn and develop.

-POLICY CSA2: SCHOOLS Proposals for the expansion of existing schools in the Parishes will be supported where it can be demonstrated that: Expansion would not exacerbate existing access-related or traffic circulation problems, or that suitable mitigation measures are brought forward as part of the proposal:
+POLICY CSA2: SCHOOLS

+Proposals for the expansion of existing schools in the Parishes will be supported where it can be demonstrated that:

+Expansion would not exacerbate existing access-related or traffic circulation problems, or that suitable mitigation measures are brought forward as part of the proposal:

 There is no loss of land already used for recreation by the schools; and The development would not result in a significant loss of amenity to residents or other adjacent users.

-Proposals for a new school will be supported where it can be demonstrated that the development: It would be safely accessible for pedestrians and cyclists, and is well-related to bus routes and/or there is adequate provision for waiting school buses to park;
+Proposals for a new school will be supported where it can be demonstrated that the development:

+It would be safely accessible for pedestrians and cyclists, and is wellrelated to bus routes and/or there is adequate provision for waiting school buses to park;